Protonk/huffpoAPI/README.md

 ## What works now

-- Basically only a GET request for charts or polls.
-That works fine, tho
+- Requests for charts or polls (both a user friendly version and a simpler, more dangerous version)
+- Some xPath helper functions like building expressions including conditionals

 ## What may work in the future